toucansites/t-doc-template-demo/contents/[home]/[03]template-basics/[06]creating-a-new-page/index.md

 Update the `views.html` field in the custom page's metadata to use your new view:

+@CodeWithCopy {

 ```text
 views:
     html: pages.home
 ```

+}

-[Regenerate the site automatically](/docs/getting-started/03-how-to-use#regenerate-the-site) and refresh your browser Ensure that the custom page is displayed correctly and can be accessed from the navigation menu.
+[Regenerate the site automatically](/getting-started/03-how-to-use#how-to-regenerate-the-site) and refresh your browser Ensure that the custom page is displayed correctly and can be accessed from the navigation menu.